DevMountain/Journal2020/README.md

 Your Detail View should follow the 'updateViews' pattern for updating the view elements with the details of a model object.
 To follow this pattern, the developer adds an 'updateViews' function that checks for a model object.
 The function updates the view with details from the model object.

 1. Add an `EntryDetailViewController` file as a subclass of UIViewController and an optional `entry` property to the class
 2. Add a UIViewController scene to Main.storyboard and set the class to `EntryDetailViewController`
 3. Add a UITextField for the entry's title text to the top of the scene, add an outlet to the class file called `titleTextField`, and set the delegate relationship
-* To set the delegate relationship control drag from the UITextField to the current view controller in the scene dock
+(*To set the delegate relationship control drag from the UITextField to the current view controller in the scene dock*)
-4. Implement the delegate function `textFieldShouldReturn` to resign first responder to dismiss the keyboard
-* Before you implement the delegate function be sure to adopt the UITextFieldDelegate protocol
+4. Implement the delegate function `textFieldShouldReturn` to resign first responder to dismiss the keyboard (*Before you implement the delegate function be sure to adopt the UITextFieldDelegate protocol*)
 5. Add a UITextView for the entry's body text beneath the title text field and add an outlet to the class file `bodyTextView`.
 6. Add a UIButton beneath the body text view and add an IBAction to the class file that clears the text in the titleTextField and bodyTextView.
-7. Add a UIBarButtonItem to the UINavigationBar as a Save System Item and add an IBAction to the class file
-* You may need to add a segue to see a UINavigationBar on the detail view, and a UINavigationItem to add the UIBarButtonItem to the UINavigationBar, this will be covered in the next section
+7. Add a UIBarButtonItem to the UINavigationBar as a Save System Item and add an IBAction to the class file (*You may need to add a segue to see a UINavigationBar on the detail view, and a UINavigationItem to add the UIBarButtonItem to the UINavigationBar, this will be covered in the next section*)
-8. In the IBAction check if the optional `entry` property holds an entry, if so, call the `update(entry: ...)` function in the `EntryController` to  update the properties of the entry.
+8. In the IBAction, check if the optional `entry` property holds an entry, if so, call the `update(entry: ...)` function in the `EntryController` to  update the properties of the entry.
 If not, call the `add(entry: Entry)` function on the `EntryController`.
 After adding a new entry, or updating the existing entry, dismiss the current view.
 9. Add an `updateViews()` function that checks if the optional `entry` property holds an entry.
 If it doesn't, implement the function to update all view elements that reflect details about the model object (in this case, the titleTextField and bodyTextView)
-10. Make your `entry` property a computed property and call `updateViews()` whenever that property gets set
-11. Update the `viewDidLoad()` function to call `updateViews()`
+10. Update the `viewDidLoad()` function to call `updateViews()`

 ### Segue

 You will add two separate segues from the List View to the Detail View.
 The segue from the plus button will tell the EntryDetailViewController that it should create a new entry.
 The segue from a selected cell will tell the EntryDetailViewController that it should display a previously created entry, and save any changes to the same.

-1. Add a 'show' segue from the Add button to the EntryDetailViewController scene and give the segue an identifier
-* Consider that this segue will be used to add an entry when naming the identifier
+1. Add a 'show' segue from the Add button to the EntryDetailViewController scene and give the segue an identifier (*Consider that this segue will be used to add an entry when naming the identifier*)
-2. Add a 'show' segue from the table view cell to the EntryDetailViewController scene and give the segue an identifier
-* Consider that this segue will be used to edit an entry when naming the identifier
+2. Add a 'show' segue from the table view cell to the EntryDetailViewController scene and give the segue an identifier (* Consider that this segue will be used to edit an entry when naming the identifier*)
 3. Add a `prepare(for segue: UIStoryboardSegue, sender: Any?)` function to the EntryListTableViewController
 4. Implement the `prepare(for segue: UIStoryboardSegue, sender: Any?)` function.
 If the identifier is 'toShowEntry' we will pass the selected entry to the DetailViewController, which will call our `updateViews()` function
 * You will need to capture the selected entry by using the indexPath of the selected cell
 * Remember that the `updateViews()` function will update the destination view controller with the entry details
 * Since we aren't passing an entry if the identifier is 'toAddEntry' we don't need to account for this in our `prepare(for segue: UIStoryboardSegue, sender: Any?)`